-New KPI - 2019/20 Replaces

-Average days to re-let standard void types

-Average days to re-let major void types Average time taken to re-let vacant Council homes

-Average days to re-let refurbishment void types
+New KPI - 2019/20 Replaces Average days to re-let standard void types Average days to re-let major void types Average time taken to re-let vacant Council homes Average days to re-let refurbishment void types Changes/rationale: Voids separated into distinct categories.

-Changes/rationale:

-Voids separated into distinct categories.
 This will provide a more accurate understanding of the level of works required in each property in order to bring it back in to use.

-Leisure Services 1.6
+1.6 Leisure Services

 New KPI - 2019/20 Replaces % active members participating in 1or more sessions a week % of active Lifestyle members participating in 1 or more sessions per week Changes/rationale: Now includes those who have paid a monthly membership fee, in addition to Lifestyle concession card holders (e.g. disable, carer, jobseeker etc.).
 This will provide a more accurate understanding of leisure centre usage. % participants completing a health referral programme (%) Number of GP referrals Changes/rationale: Now includes Move It and Lose It (MILI), the adult weight management health referral programmes run by IHL, in addition to GP referrals.
-This will allow us to measure those who have finished either a 12 week MILI or GP referral course. % conversions to full membership from participants taking part in a health referral N/A - new KPI Changes/rationale:
+This will allow us to measure those who have finished either a 12 week MILI or GP referral course. % conversions to full membership from participants taking part in a health referral N/A - new KPI Changes/rationale: This new KPI will enable us to measure the % of health programme participants who go on to become members of either Selby or Tadcaster leisure centre.

-This new KPI will enable us to measure the % of health programme participants who go on to become members of either Selby or Tadcaster leisure centre.
-New KPI - 2019/20 Replaces Number of memberships at combined leisure centres Number of Lifestyle members as a % of the population Changes/rationale:
+'I will enable us to measure the % of health programme participants who I NIS NEW KI

+New KPI - 2019/20 Replaces Number of memberships at combined leisure centres Number of Lifestyle members as a % of the population